tristann21/tristann21.github.io/_pages/Guides/piracy 4 dummies.md

 ***

 ## Make sure what you're downloading is legit
-If you're downloading an executable, for example, a game, it can potentially be malicious depending on where you're downloading your files from.
-It's better to be safe than sorry and quickly scan it with something such as [Virustotal](https://www.virustotal.com/gui/home/upload)
+If you're downloading an executable, like a game, it can potentially be malicious depending on where you're downloading your files from.
+It's better to be safe than sorry and do a quick scan with something such as [Virustotal](https://www.virustotal.com/gui/home/upload).
+Most sources in this guide are considered trustworthy though, so long as you use an adblocker!

 ## Avoid uTorrent
 uTorrent contained a hidden Bitcoin miner a while back.
 Someone was making a crap ton of money off of everyone running it and also downloaded a bunch of bloatware in the background.
 Because it's a closed-source program, no one had any idea.
 It's always best practice to use open-source alternatives to your favorite software if there are any.